Pasty Harris: Early life

 Harris was born in St Just in Roseland, Cornwall, in 1944.
 His nickname of "Pasty" referred to his Cornish origins.

 Playing career

-In England he represented Nottinghamshire, for whom he scored over 15,000 runs, and Middlesex County Cricket Club, playing as a right-handed batsman and, from 1969 until around 1972, as a useful leg spin bowler.
+In England, Harris represented Nottinghamshire, for whom he scored over 15,000 runs, and Middlesex County Cricket Club, playing as a right-handed batsman and, from 1969 until around 1972, as a useful leg-spinbowler.
 From 1974 to 1977, Nottinghamshire used him as their wicketkeeper, as David Pullan, the incumbent, was a poor batsman.
 Harris hit nine centuries, equalling the county record, in 1971 when he scored 2238 runs.

 In 1974, Harris was selected to tour Rhodesia with the International Wanderers, a private touring team organised by Brian Close.

-A prolific batsman in county cricket, he was selected on standby for the 1974–75 Ashes tour but was superseded by Colin Cowdrey.
+A prolific batsman in county cricket, Harris was selected on standby for the 1974–75 Ashes tour but Colin Cowdrey was called into the squad in his place.

 Umpiring career

 Harris later became an umpire, officiating at List A level from 1985 to 2008 and at First class level from 1988 to 2008.
+He officiated in 161 first-class matches, 171 List A and 33 T20.

+Death

+On 18 July 2025, it was announced that Harris had died at the age of 81.